wiro-consultants/html5mediaelements/Documentation/AdministratorManual/Index.rst

 - Class: *Extbase CommandController Task*
 - CommandController Command: *Html5mediaelements OptimizeMedia: optimizeMedia*
-- Don't allow parallel execution!
+- It is strongly suggested to disable parallel execution!

 After saving the new task, new options become available: